xZepyx/BerryDots/README.md

-# BerryWM Nordic Rice – Dotfiles by Aditya Yadav
+# BerryWM Rice – Dotfiles by Aditya Yadav

 A clean, fast, and practical BerryWM rice using diffrent aesthetic themes with modular configs, Rofi launcher, Polybar, and flame-powered keybinds.
 Tuned for real-world daily usage.